 Don't include anyone who:

-- Your loved one dislikes
+- Your loved one doesn't like.

-- Might sabotage the intervention
+- Might interfere with the intervention.

 How do you find a treatment program to offer at the intervention?